 No matter where your child studies, the fees and costs are going to be substantial and rather than having to pay out of income, at a time when you are probably wanting to focus on your own retirement provision, it makes sense to start setting money aside as early as possible.

 A recent survey from an international bank shows that up to 74% of parents were paying towards their children’s higher education out of current income.
-This not only affects your own financial future, but also restricts a currently lifestyle if sacrifices have to be made.
+This not only affects your own financial future and your ability to save money, but also restricts a currently lifestyle if sacrifices have to be made.

 If you plan ahead life can be made easier all round and even if you don’t manage to cover the full cost, a significant contribution can be made.